X-Ryl669/eMQTT5/README.md

 | eMQTT5|5.0|MIT|24kB (not dep)|Yes (Posix+Win32+Lwip(for ex: ESP32))|

 ## API Documentation
 There are two levels to access this client.
 The low level implies dealing with packet construction, serialization (without any network code).
-It's documented in the `include/Protocol/MQTT.hpp` file.
+It's documented [here](https://github.com/X-Ryl669/eMQTT5/blob/master/doc/APIDoc.md).

 The higher level API is documented in the `include/Network/Client/MQTT.hpp` file where you only need to call methods of the `Network::Client::MQTTv5` class (all serialization is done for you).